جمعية هواة اللاسلكي والالكترونيات ( كلية الهندسة – جامعة عين شمس – مصر)

 Bugs were fixed when they appeared.
 Functionality and ease of use has been continually improving.

-The second prototype is being built and will be given out for field test.
+The second prototype was built using a lower cost part and was given out for field test.
+So far the feedback was excellent.

 Some pointe worth explaining: